 Are you looking to make a positive impact on education with a career outside of the traditional classroom?

 The Bachelor of Educational Studies (BES) degree is perfect for students who wish to study education, technology-based learning, leadership, and organizational change but do not wish to be certified as K-12 teachers.
-Students can pursue an emphasis area in either Educational Leadership and Policy, or Educational Games and Simulations Design, or design a personalized program based on individual interests.
+Students can pursue an emphasis area in either Educational Games & Simulations Design or Educational Leadership, or they can design a personalized program based on individual interests.

 The BES degree offers an interdisciplinary approach and provides a foundation in theory, research, and practice with the flexibility to personalize a program of study based on individual interests.